The Holocaust in Latvia: Massacres

 As stated by the Latvian historian Andrievs Ezergailis, this was the beginning of "the greatest criminal act in the history of Latvia".
 From July 1941 the Jews of Latvia were also humiliated in different ways and deprived of the rights that were enjoyed by the other citizens of Latvia.
 Jews were strictly forbidden to leave their homes in the evening, at night and in the morning.
 They were allotted lower food rations, they could only shop in some special stores, and they had to wear the mark of recognition – the yellow Star of David on their clothes.
 It was forbidden for them to attend places where public events took place, including cinemas, athletic fields and parks.
 They were not allowed to use trains and trams, to go to bath-houses, use pavements, attend libraries and museums or to go to schools, and they had to hand over bicycles and radios.
 Jewish doctors were only allowed to advise and treat Jews, and they were forbidden to run pharmacies.
 Maximum norms for furniture, clothes and linen were also soon introduced for Jews.
 All articles above the norm were subject to confiscation for the needs of the Reich.
 All jewelry, securities, gold and silver coins had to be surrendered on demand.
 Anti-Semitism thus became the source of enrichment of Nazi officials and their local collaborators who confiscated Jewish property.
 The extermination of Jews suited them since nobody would remain alive to demand the return of stolen items.
+By October 1941, altogether about 35,000 Latvian Jews were killed.